 Local Language Fellowships

-The Media Fellowship Programme was initiated in 2010, under the REACH-Lilly MDR-TB Partnership, to encourage reporting on TB by local language journalists from across India.
+The Media Fellowship Programme was initiated in 2010 to encourage reporting on TB by local language journalists from across India.
 Every year, after a rigorous screening and evaluation process, ten Fellowships are awarded to mid-career journalists to explore locally relevant TB-related issues.
 All Fellows attend a training and orientation workshop to learn about TB and enhance their health journalism skills.
 They also have access to a range of resources on TB as well as continued mentoring through the Fellowship process.